 At one point during the session we had the opportunity to watch and discuss the film “Patch Adams”.
 Our discussion focused on first impressions, perception, beliefs, goals, naysayers, memory joggers, visualization, self-talk, choice and obstacles.
 Using Patch Adams, as an example of someone who emerged from being suicidal into the visionary and inspirational medical professional he is today; provided us with the clarity to understand, if we set our minds to something we can achieve amazing results.
 It also reminds us that the most successful solution is laughter and making sure everyone has fun.

 The interesting thing about stress is that stress can be either a positive or a negative force in our lives.
 Starting out with the assumption that stress is all bad and therefore must be eliminated is not going to get us where we want to go.
-Clearly each of us must develop methods and mechanisms to cope with the negative effects of stress such as meditation, music, hobbies, vacations, sex, laughter.
-We must embrace an attitude of gratitude and one of seeking help and support.
+Clearly, each of us must develop methods and mechanisms to cope with the negative effects of stress such as meditation, music, hobbies, vacations, sex, and laughter.
+Some might even opt to take CBD oil which is available at outlets like Vibes CBD to manage their stress problem.
+It has proven to be helpful in this regard to many.
+Similarly, we must embrace an attitude of gratitude and one of seeking help and support.
 Obviously, this is one person’s abbreviated list.
 Others might include painting, aroma therapy or lying in the sun as part of their inventory of coping skills.

 Bottom line, to address the negative causes of stress, we must develop an arsenal of tools and techniques to help us cope with these causes of stress.
+Whether it requires us to change our dietary habits or include meditation or yoga in our daily routine, we should be ready to incorporate these changes.
+To achieve instant relaxation, however, for extremely stressful days, we can also keep some Mellow Road CBD products handy.
 Simultaneously, we must make sure we focus positive stress towards accomplishing our goals and get on with our daily lives.

 To close the session we were introduced, through a video called “The Joy of Stress” to an extraordinary woman, Loretta La-Roche.
 For forty minutes she had her live audience and those of us watching the video constantly laughing.